PIA VPN review

 - AES-256 (GCM)

-All of these options are really secure, but there exist a few differences between them.
-For example, even though AES-128 and AES-256 are both impenetrable to brute force attacks, AES-256 is the more secure one, and thus considered the golden standard.
+Both options are really secure, but there are a few differences between them.
+For example, even though AES-128 and AES-256 are both impenetrable to brute force attacks, AES-256 is more secure and is considered the golden standard.
+For authentication, PIA uses the SHA2 hashing algorithm and the RSA-4096 handshake.

 Private Internet Access VPN is based in Colorado, US.
-As this is not the most privacy-friendly country you could think of (for starters, it belongs to the 5 Eyes Alliance), it’s important to get acquainted with PIA’s privacy policy.
+This is not the most privacy-friendly country you could think of, as it belongs to the Five Eyes alliance.
+Therefore, it’s important to get acquainted with PIA’s privacy policy.
+Keep in mind that the countries belonging to the Five, Nine, or Fourteen Eyes alliance have obligations to hand over the information on users’ online activities if requested by authorities.

-Another important thing in terms of logging is the Private Internet Access’s NextGen network.
+Another important thing in terms of logging is the PIA’s NextGen network.
 Its servers are RAM-only, which means that their data is wiped out with every server reboot.
-This reduces the risk of third-party breaches and doesn’t allow such data as your browsing activity be collected.
+This reduces the risk of third-party breaches and doesn’t allow such data as your browsing activity to be collected.

 Kill Switch